Seresto Collars, A Vet's Perspective

 Recently an article came out that raised concerns from several clients about the safety of Seresto collars.
 I'd like to take a few minutes to discuss the article and it's implications for your pet.

 What we want to discuss here are the few pets that do have sensitivities.
-Just like ANY medication (or vaccination), there is no way to predict in advance how pets will react.
+Just like ANY medications or vaccinations, there is no way to predict in advance how pets will react.
 We don't know if your pet will have a vaccine reaction until we administer the vaccination.
 We don't know that your cat will have flea allergies until they meet a flea.
 We don't know that your dog has an allergy to bee stings until they try to play with the bee.
 The same goes for people - you had no way to know your child was allergic to peanut butter until they took that first bite.
 So what do we do?
 We prepare ourselves with the knowledge needed to recognize adverse reactions and understand the steps needed to treat them.

 So what are the concerns with interpreting the recent news articles?